microsoft/vscode-jupyter/CONTRIBUTING.md

-# Contributing to the Python extension for Visual Studio Code
+# Contributing to the Jupyter extension for Visual Studio Code

 ---